scantist-ossops-m2/passenger/src/cxx_supportlib/ConfigKit/README.md

 ### Inspecting the schema

 You can inspect the schema using the `inspect()` method.
-It returns a Json::Value in the following format:
+It returns a json::value in the following format:

 ~~~json
 {